AfjanJamadar/AfjanJamadar/README.md

 💻 Full Stack Developer | 🧠 Machine Learning Enthusiast | ☁️ Cloud Explorer | 🚀 Hackathon Finalist
 </p>

----

-Here's your updated **About Me** section with the portfolio link added professionally at the start:

----

 ## 🚀 About Me